Omaralsaabi/Mutaradif/README.md

 - Generate synonyms for Arabic words.
 - Refine synonyms based on cosine similarity.
-- Use the Ollama AI model for accurate and relevant results.
+- Use the Ollama engine model for accurate and relevant results.

 ## Installation